Johannes Steinhoff: Flying the Messerschmitt Me 262

 Jagdgeschwader 7 "Nowotny" (JG 7—7th Fighter Wing) "Nowotny" was the first operational jet fighter wing in the world and was named after Walter Nowotny, who was killed in action on 8 November 1944.
 Nowotny had been assessing the Messerschmitt Me 262 jet aircraft under operational conditions.
 JG 7 was equipped with the Me 262, an aircraft which was heavily armed and faster than any Allied fighter.
 Galland hoped that the Me 262 would compensate for the Allies' numerical superiority.
 On 12 November 1944, the Oberkommando der Luftwaffe (OKL—Air Force High Command) ordered JG 7 to be equipped with the Me 262.
 Following the exchange with Steinhoff at the "Areopag", Galland appointed Steinhoff as its first Geschwaderkommodore.

 Steinhoff was allowed to hand-pick several Staffelkapitäne, including Heinz Bär and Gerhard Barkhorn.
 After the heavy losses suffered during Operation Bodenplatte (Unternehmen Bodenplatte), Steinhoff and other fighter leaders fell into disfavour following the so-called 'Fighter Pilots' Revolt' against what was perceived as the incompetence of Luftwaffe high command and Göring in particular.
 Along with several others, Steinhoff was relieved of his command for challenging Göring's leadership.
-He was replaced by Major Theodor Weissenberger.
+On 26 December, Steinhoff was replaced by Major Theodor Weissenberger as commander of JG 7.

 After a brief period spent in internal exile, Steinhoff transferred to the Jet Experten unit Jagdverband 44 (JV 44—44th Fighter Detachment) being formed by his close friend and confidant Adolf Galland in early 1945.
 Steinhoff initially acted as a de facto recruiting officer, persuading a number of veteran Luftwaffe aces to join the unit, some coming out of the Fighter Pilots' Rest Home at Bad Wiessee to do so.
 Steinhoff scored six confirmed kills with the unit.
 Steinhoff survived nearly 1,000 combat missions, only to see his flying career come to an end on the ground.

-As a member of JV 44, Steinhoff was permanently disfigured after receiving major burns across most of his body after crashing his Me 262 after a failed take-off.
-On 18 April 1945, Steinhoff's Me 262 crashed on take-off from München-Riem airfield.
-His flight leader's left wheel blew out and caused him to make a sharp left turn, careening into Steinhoff and causing him to run off the runway and rupturing the fuel tanks located in front, under, and behind him.
-Steinhoff and the men he was going up with that day were armed with an experimental under-wing rocket which, along with the cannon ammunition Steinhoff was carrying, made escape more difficult due to the amount of ordnance exploding around him.
-According to ace fighter pilot and member of JV 44, Franz Stigler, "In a matter of seconds, Steinhoff had turned into a human torch".
-His chances of survival were slim although he pulled through, but with severe burns leaving him terribly scarred.
-Steinhoff spent two years in hospital, and years of reconstructive surgery, with his eyelids being rebuilt by a British surgeon after the war.